-Current uses are mixed-industrial, commencial/service, retail/wholesale, residential, single-room occupancy uses, and parking/storage lots.
+Current uses are mixed-industrial, commencial/service, retail!wholesale, residential, single-room occupancy uses, and parking/storage lots.
 A number of vacant lots are also interspersed with the uses described above.

-The Original Redevelopment Project Area is part of the larger Madison-Racine Urban Renewal Area . . .
-This larger area -- as designated a number of years ago -- suffered from the presence of older, obsolete structures.
+The Original Redevelopment Project Area is part of the larger Madison-, Racine Urban Renewal Area ...
+This larger area as designated a number of years ago - suffered from the presence of older, obsolete structures.
 Most of these structures were in very poor condition . . .
-The area within the Original Redevelopinent Project Area as well as near the Original Redevelopment Project Area was targeted for a more intensive acquisition plan by the City (in comparison to the rest of the Madison-Racine Urban Renewal Area).
+The area within the Original Redevelopment Project Area as well as near the Original Redevelopment Project Area was targeted for a more intensive acquisition plan by the City (in comparison to the rest of the Madison-Racine Urban Renewal Area).

-...
-The site survey as well as the review of uses within the Original Redevelopment Project Area indicates that problems still exist.
-Due to the fact that more recent City and private sector activity has been undertaken, some of the blighted conditions may have been mitigated.
-However, the need for a coordinated series of public improvements and assistance in combination with private investment of considerable size and scope is required to stem blighting conditions, bringing the area as a whole back to productive reuse.
-Based upon site surveys as well as other available information, the Original-Redevelopment-Project-Area-was-qualified as-a-Conservation Area on an area wide basis.
-The age of the structures, the presence of obsolescence, depreciation of physical maintenance, inadequate utilities (overall condition of sidewalks, curbs, and streets) deleterious landuse and layout were present to a major extent in the Original Redevelopment Project Area.
+Conservation Area on an area wide basis.
+The age of the structures, the presence of obsolescence, depreciation of physical maintenance, inadequate utilities (overall condition of sidewalks, curbs, and streets) deleterious land-use and layout were present to a major extent in the Original Redevelopment Project Area.
 All blocks within the area indicate the presence of some conservation qualification factors.
-In addition to the factors described above, deterioration, excessive vacancies, existence of structures below minimum. code, and excessive land coverage are also present in some of the blocks.
-Certain individual blocks possessed conditions that characterized those blocks as blighted, as such term is defined and used in the Act; such blighted conditions were not characteristic of the area as a whole.
+In addition to the factors described above, deterioration, excessive vacancies, existence of structures below minimum code, and excessive land coverage are also present in some of the blocks.
+Certain individual blocks possessed conditions that characterized those 23198 blocks as blighted, as such term is defined and used in the Act; such blighted conditions were not characteristic of the area as a whole.